jon-jacky/Piety/editors/README.md

 a sequence of whole lines from the marked line through the current line dot, inclusive.
 After *C-w*, *C-y* *yank* pastes that sequence of whole lines.
-Or, *yank* pastes a sequence of whole lines that were cut one by one by consecutive *C-k* *kill-line* commands that were issued with the cursor in column 1.
+Or, *yank* pastes a sequence of whole lines that were cut one by one by consecutive *C-k* *kill-line* commands.

-Or, you can cut words or sequences of words within a single line with the *M-d* *delete-word* command, the *C-u* *discard* command which cuts from the start of the line to the cursor, or the *C-k* command issued with the cursor past column 1, which cuts from the cursor to the end of the line.
+Or, you can cut words or sequences of words within a single line with the *M-d* *delete-word* command, the *C-u* *discard* command which cuts from the start of the line to the cursor, or a single *C-k* *kill-line* command which is not part of a consecutive sequence of *C-k*, which cuts from the cursor to the end of the line.
 After any of these commands, or a sequence of them, *C-y* pastes all the cut words after  the cursor.
-You can cut from one line and paste into another.
-*C-space* and *C-w* cannot be used to select and cut words within a line.
+You can cut from one line and paste into another. *C-space* and *C-w* cannot be used to select and cut words within a line.

 So you can either cut and paste words within a line,  or you can cut and paste one or more whole lines.
 You cannot cut and paste beginning